ywkim312/bounding-box-on-the-map/README.md

 ## Features

-1. **Interactive US Map**: Shows a detailed map of the United States with streets, cities, and geographic information
+1. **Interactive US Map**: Shows a detailed map focused on Champaign, Illinois area with streets, cities, and geographic information
 2. **Navigation Controls**: Zoom in/out, pan, and navigate the map
 3. **Bounding Box Drawing**: Draw rectangular bounding boxes on the map
 4. **Coordinate Display**: View the coordinates of all four corners of the bounding box